Villages in West Oxfordshire

-A B C D E F G H I J K L M N O P Q R S T U V W Y
+A B C D E F G H I K L M N O R S T W Y

 Apart from the Thames, the three main rivers of West Oxfordshire are the much smaller rivers Cherwell, Windrush and Evenlode.
-The River Cherwell is the biggest of these and forms part of West Oxfordshire's eastern boundary as it flows south to meet the Thames at Oxford.
-The River Windrush has its source high in the Cotswolds near the Gloucestershire hamlet of Taddington, and crosses Oxfordshire from west to east in a picturesque valley as it makes its way towards Witney.
-After Witney the River Windrush divides, passing several gravel pits and large fishing lakes before merging again and entering the Thames at Newbridge, south of Standlake.
+Of the three the River Cherwell is the biggest, and it is part of West Oxfordshire's eastern boundary as it flows south to meet the Thames at Oxford.
+The River Windrush has its source high in the Cotswolds and crosses Oxfordshire in a picturesque valley as it makes its way towards Witney and then on to join the Thames at Newbridge.
+The River Evenlode, also with its source in the Cotswolds, crosses the Cotswolds Area of Outstanding Natural Beauty in a wide and open valley and eventually joins the Thames near Cassington.

 A

-Alvescot, Asthall, Aston,
+Alvescot, Ascott-under-Wychwood, Asthall, Aston,

 B